Dhananjay09/JS-theory/README.md

 - Every object in js has one parent by default until it is difined to be null.
 - Every object has an property Prototype and every instance of a function is also said prototype.
 # Prototype-based Programming Language
 - Method of reusing the functionality in js is known as Prototype based programming language where objects are linked with each other using their prototypes.
+It is also calles instance based, classless, prototypal, prototype-based language.
+# Delegation
+- Searching the property to parent or in grandparent is called delegation.
+# Any object has only read access to protype chain.